vestrel00/contacts-android/DEV_NOTES.md

 display name somehow.
 I'm not sure how.
 If someone figures it out, please let me know.
 I tried updating the Contact DISPLAY_NAME directly but it does not work.
 Setting a name row as default also does not affect the Contact DISPLAY_NAME.

-TODO AbstractDataOperation should not update rows that have not been changed to avoid incrementing DATA_VERSION unnecessarily!

-TODO Set the most recently updated name of a Contact as the default, if available.
-Apply this to insert and update functions.
-Note that this has nothing to do with the DATA_VERSION!

 #### RawContacts; Accounts + Contacts